 Despite the nervy, backcountry feel, sleep came easily.
 The next morning dawned, with a pale turquoise sky, luscious grape vines gazing thirstily upwards, tarmac already exuding black heat.
 A quick bowl of soaked muesli, a large mug of green tea and ready to go!

-The straight unwavering road, was bearable till around mid-day.
+The straight unwavering road was bearable till around mid-day.
 By that point, a break in the meagre shade became the best option.
 A few bushes at the road end of a long driveway, gave a little shade, a chance to eat a snack and re-hydrate a little.
 Both water bottles were worryingly low.
-Very fortunately a kind lady emerged from the driveway, took one look at my predicament and offered water, wow, could hardly believe my luck!.
-After an hour of more pedaling, the fierce heat started to feel oven-like.
-A fifteen minute stop, under a sturdy fence post, more blazing tarmac and slow, slow cycling, until the start of the St Arnauds pass road.
+Very, fortunately, a kind lady emerged from the driveway, took one look at my predicament and offered water, wow, could hardly believe my luck!.
+After an hour of more pedalling, the fierce heat started to feel oven-like.
+A fifteen-minute stop, under a sturdy fence post, more blazing tarmac and slow, slow cycling, until the start of the St Arnauds pass road.

 Finally, finally, I crawled into the shaky tent, prayed for a gale free night and slept solidly for fourteen hours.